 For a period of time, investment linked policy used to sell like hotcakes in Singapore because it has been marketed as a unique financial product that offers potentially high returns and insurance coverage.
 The commission fees for investment linked policy are usually very lucrative.
 Thus, obviously insurance agents would attempt to sell this type of insurance product in a bid to make more commission fees.
 But in my opinion, this is one of the worst insurance products for consumers and one should avoid buying it unless he is 100% sure of what he is buying into.

 As a matter of fact, I have examined this topic before in 2015 (Frightening Truth about Investment Linked Policy).
 But I don’t mind re-examining this financial product if it can benefit members of SG Wealth Builder.
-However, a word of caution is that I am not a licensed financial adviser, so it may better to consult qualified financial practitioners for their professional opinions.
+However, a word of caution is that I am not a licensed financial adviser, so it may be better to consult qualified financial practitioners for their professional opinions.

 Personally, I had been approached by numerous insurance agents to buy investment linked policies but I had never purchased one because I don’t really understand the structure of such product until a chance meeting with Brendan Yong of BeMoneySavvyToday.com.
 During that meeting, I learnt much about the difference between traditional whole life insurance and investment linked policy.